 And that, faint hearts, brings us to the third servant.
-Immobilized and petrified by fear, this worthy took the safe route, burying the bucks where they would be safe from ponzi-scheme artists, sleazy investment analysts, dot-com scam artists and other predators.
+Immobilized and petrified by fear, this worthy took the safe route, burying the bucks where they would be safe from any risk at all.
 I think his master must have suspected him all along, because he was only given one million to work with, but he didn't even try with the amount he was entrusted with.
 The story is not very kind to this third servant, and neither was his master.
 Worse than not even doing simple with the money, like plop it into a low-yield savings account, he was dumb enough to try to put the blame back onto the master, accusing him of being a hard man.
 As it turns out the third servant had no idea just how hard this master was, but he quickly found out when he not only had his year-end bonus revoked but security was called and he was ushered out to the street!

 With its imagery of finance this parable offers the usual set of confusions when one starts to look for meanings.
 For example, taking it very literally could cause you to come away hearing simply an expansion of the adage "the rich get richer and the poor get poorer" which hardly seems consistent with all the rest that Jesus had to say, especially about justice.
-However, when we draw back a bit from the specifics to get an overview of the parable, it becomes clearer that the issue is not merely about success or failure in investing, but offers a faith perspective about taking risks.
+However, when we draw back a bit from the specifics to get an overview of the parable, it becomes clearer that the issue is not merely about success or failure in investing - indeed it is not even really about money - it is a story about taking risks.
 The two who were successful were so because they took risks.
 The one who wasn't successful was chided for not taking a risk, for doing nothing.
 The implications become clearer as well: taking risks in our faith is good; not taking risks, taking the easy and comfortable way is bad.